-Zen Master Bernie Glassman is a world-renowned pioneer in the American Zen Movement.
-He is a spiritual leader, published author, accomplished academic and successful businessman with a PhD in Applied Mathematics.
-He is the founder of the Zen Peacemakers.
+Zen Master Bernie Glassman was a world-renowned pioneer in the American Zen Movement.
+He was a spiritual leader, published author, accomplished academic and successful businessman.

 The entire Greyston Mandala (as of 2011) hires 175 people and its programs reach 2,200 community members annually in southwest Yonkers.
 Its model of integrating for-profits, not-for-profits, and spirituality has been studied by many other nonprofits and cities across the country as well as in universities.
 Bernie Glassman served as Founder and President/CEO of Greyston from 1982 till he left it in 1996.
 He returned to serve Greyston and Yonkers one day per month in 2012.